 Fun Fact: The longest probate in U.S. history, the probate of Marilyn Monroe’s estate, took over eighteen years to go from start to finish.

-How Much Does It Cost to Probate a Riverside Estate?
+How Much Does It Cost to Probate a Southern California Estate?

 Probates are expensive.
 The regular fees paid to the executor and the attorney for the executor, which are commonly referred to as statutory fees, are prescribed by California law.
 In addition to statutory fees, the executor and attorney for the executor may be entitled to extraordinary fees for services rendered beyond what is normally required in a probate administration (such as the sale of a business or real property or the preparation of an estate tax return).
 In addition to these fees, there are filing fees, publication fees, probate referee (court appointed appraiser) fees, and certification costs.
 The statutory fees are based on the value of the gross estate.
 An example of the typical fees and costs for an estate consisting of a residence valued at $300,000 and $200,000 of various bank accounts and investments (for a total value of $500,000) follows: